TobiaRigon/PromptPack/README.md

 - To avoid slowdowns, preview stops gathering content after the selected token limit.
 Export files are split when they exceed this limit.
 - A clipboard button lets you quickly copy the preview text.
 - A counter displays remaining tokens while selecting files.
+- Last source folder and selections are remembered between runs.

 ## License